 Indeed, the instrument measures moisture in wood and wood-moisture-equivalent (WME) in building materials other than wood.
-It is possible, therefore, to mark on the scale of a Protimeter moisture meter indications of 'safe', 'intermediate', and 'danger', which correspond reasonably well with the humidity equilibrium of most non-metallic or non-carbonaceous materials on which they may be used.
-The instruments do this by a color code: Green indicates the 'safe' condition in an ordinary indoor inhabited environment.
-Red indicates a humidity equilibrium in excess of about 85%, and a hatched or amber area indicates the 'borderline' region.
-Wood Moisture Equivalent is the moisture level in any building material as if it were in close contact and in moisture equilibrium with wood expressed as a percent of the moisture content of wood; therefore, any reading above 20% anywhere and in any material is in the red zone and indicates a hazardous condition, which must be investigated.
+It is possible, therefore, to mark on the scale of a Protimeter moisture meter indications of "safe", "intermediate" and "danger" which correspond reasonably well with the humidity equilibrium of most non-metallic or non carbonaceous materials on which they may be used.
+The instruments do this by a color code: Green indicates the "safe" condition in an ordinary indoor, inhabited environment.
+Red indicates a humidity equilibrium in excess of about 85 percent, and a hatched or amber area indicates the "borderline" region.

+Wood Moisture Equivalent is the moisture level in any building material as if it were in close contact and in moisture equilibrium with wood expressed as a % moisture content of wood.
+Therefore any reading above 20% anywhere and in any material is in the red zone, and indicates a hazardous condition which must be investigated.

-The graph above shows the approximate relationship between the Relative Humidity (RH) of air and the moisture content of typical softwoods.
+The graph at the right shows the approximate relationship between the relative humidity (r.h) of air and the moisture content of typical softwoods.
 The horizontal lines show the typical range of humidities met in various circumstances.
 Wood kept in these environments will gradually come into equilibrium at the moisture content levels indicated on the vertical scale.
-75% RH is 'safe' in building materials.
+75% RH is "safe" in building materials.
 It is equivalent to 16-18% moisture content in wood.
 Graphs could also be drawn for every other building material, but the materials are so immensely variable that such graphs would probably be different for every sample of mortar, plaster, concrete or wall board, and all would be very different from wood.
-If several different materials are built into the same wall, the effect of this will become obvious (see diagram Fig. 1 and Fig. 2) overleaf.
+If several different materials are built into the same wall the effect of this will become obvious (see Figures 1 and 2 on the next page).

-A Word about Salts
+A Word About Salts

-The problem which formerly prevented a purely instrumental diagnosis of the causes of damp is the effect of salts in the material: Salts left by rising damp, by penetration of water from an old flue, or by leaching out of old walls over many years can cause electrical moisture meters to over-read the moisture level.
+The problem which formerly prevented a purely instrumental diagnosis of the causes of damp is the effect of salts in the material.
+Salts left by rising damp, by penetration of water from an old flue, or by leaching out of old walls over many years can cause electrical moisture meters to over-read the moisture level.

 This disadvantage has now been overcome by the introduction of the Protimeter Salts Detector.
 This instrument will tell if a surface is contaminated by salts or not.
 If not, then a high Protimeter reading means a high level of moisture.
-But even if salts are present, it is possible using a Protimeter moisture meter and Protimeter deep wall probes to obtain true moisture readings.
-The diagram overleaf, taken from BRE Digest 245 (which also appears in our book Dampness in Buildings by permission of the controller of HM Stationery Office) shows why: Readings taken inside an affected wall at just above skirting level will not be significantly affected by salts.
+But even if salts are present, it is possible using a Protimeter moisture meter and Protimeter Deep Wall Probes to obtain true moisture readings.
+The diagram overleaf, taken from BRE digest 245 shows why: Readings taken inside an affected wall at just above skirting level will not be significantly affected by salts.
 Conversely, if the Protimeter instrument shows the inside wall to be dry, the problem cannot be one of rising damp; indeed, it may be one of surface moisture - possibly condensation.

 Concentration of salts in a party wall in which rising damp has persisted for 80 years.
 The figures show the percentage by weight of chloride plus nitrate.
-The shaded area is heavily contaminated.(Redrawn from Building Research Establishment Digest 245. revised 1987)
+The shaded area is heavily contaminated.
+(Redrawn from Building Research Establishment Digest 245. revised 1987)